opnfv/clover/docs/logging.rst

 Where to log
 ============

-For log, the handler defines where these information will be handled, in this example, a fluentd daemon on fluentd-es.logging:24224.
+For log, the handler defines where this information will be handled, in this example, a fluentd daemon on fluentd-es.logging:24224.

 .. code-block:: yaml